Columbia View Blueberries Formerly Klock Farm

 ** During the U-Pick season -

-Call or check here for availability before driving out to the farm **
+Call or check this website for availability before driving out to the farm **

 What to bring